-This post may include affiliate links; for details, see our disclosure policy.
+This post may include affiliate links; see our disclosure policy.

 Why boil shrimp when you can cook it on the stove in a flash?
 Turns out, boiled shrimp is effortless and satisfying, with sweet, briny flesh and a tender, delicate texture.
 The most popular way to use boiled shrimp is for shrimp cocktail, but you could boil it for any type of preparation.
-The advantage of boiling?
-The shrimp keeps well at room temperature, making it perfect to sit out on a platter while entertaining.
-Wondering how to boil shrimp?
-Here’s our simple method for ensuring plump, juicy flesh.

 How to long to boil shrimp

-Once boiling, add the shrimp and boil until they’re pink and cooked through, about 1 to 2 minutes.
-Remove the shrimp to an ice bath, which is a bowl of water and ice.
+Step 2: Remove the shrimp to an ice bath, which is a bowl of water and ice.
 This will stop the cooking immediately, leaving the shrimp perfectly tender.
+If you cooked the shrimp with the shell on, remove it.
+If desired, add more salt or lemon to taste.

 We’d recommend boiling shrimp with the shell on for the best flavor, but tail on shrimp also works.
 It’s helpful to buy shrimp that has already been deveined.
-(If your shrimp are not deveined, here’s How to Devein Shrimp.)
+(If your shrimp are not deveined, here’s how to devein shrimp.)

 Boiling frozen shrimp